Skip to main content

 Three real choices — multifoil, PIR and mineral wool — and very different outcomes depending on whether you're insulating an open loft, a rafter line, or a room-in-roof.
 Here's how to pick, with 2026 fitted costs.

-If you've been trying to choose between multifoil, PIR and mineral wool for a loft or a sloping rafter — and coming away slightly baffled — it's because they're genuinely different products built for different jobs.
+Multifoil, PIR and mineral wool are genuinely different products built for different jobs.
 Used in the right application, each one delivers.
 Used in the wrong one, you can easily spend 40% more than you needed to, or lose 150mm of precious headroom for nothing.
-This page is the straight walk-through our surveyors use on site.
+This is the straight walk-through our surveyors use on site for a loft or sloping rafter.

 The three products, side by side